PrefectHQ/prefect/docs/concepts/infrastructure.md

 ## Using infrastructure

+You may create customized infrastructure blocks through the Prefect UI or Prefect Cloud [Blocks](/ui/blocks/) page or create them in code and save them to the API using the blocks [`.save()`](/api-ref/prefect/blocks/core/#prefect.blocks.core.Block.save) method.

-There are two distinct ways to use infrastructure in a deployment:
+Once created, there are two distinct ways to use infrastructure in a deployment:

 - Starting with Prefect defaults &mdash; this is what happens when you pass  the `-i` or `--infra` flag and provide a type when building deployment files.
-- Pre-configure infrastructure settings and base your deployment infrastructure on those settings &mdash; this is what happens when you pass `--infra-block` and a block slug when building deployment files.
+- Pre-configure infrastructure settings as blocks and base your deployment infrastructure on those settings &mdash; by passing `-ib` or `--infra-block` and a block slug when building deployment files.

 For example, when creating your deployment files, the supported Prefect infrastrucure types are: